Arseni1919/dcop_simulator_5/README.md

 ### Targets:
 - number of targets is fixed for everything  (in small maps - 10, in big maps - )
-- Req of targets is fixed for static experiments
+- Req of targets is fixed for everything
+- Position of targets fixed while static
+- Position of targets changes every 40 steps while dynamic

 For one type of target and one map there is the following data structure: